ukparliament/commons-library-open-day/2025/index.md

 **Linda Coombs** Head of Members’ Library Services

 ### Opening remarks
-**Grant Hill-Cawthorne** Managing Director, Research and Information
+**Grant Hill-Cawthorne** Managing Director of Research & Information

 ### An introduction to the House of Commons Library
 **Martin Reid** Director of Library Services